Pain · Mittelstand

 5. Brand.
 AI buyer-agents and US OEM searches return the distributor first or nothing at all.
 The manufacturer is invisible above the fulfilment layer.

 Stage two: build US-format RFP and outbound architecture.
-US-format RFQ response template, commercial path, US warranty and SLA language, US-facing principal voice.
+US-format RFQ response template, commercial path, US warranty and SLA language, US-facing owner/CEO voice.
 The first US OEM conversations now route directly to the manufacturer.
 The distributor receives the order to ship after the commercial close has already happened upstream.

 Stage three: brief the distributor on the new architecture.
 The distributor is not displaced.
 The distributor is told what they no longer have to do (generate pipeline) and what they continue to do (warehousing, fulfilment, customs, returns, US-time-zone support).
 The conversation works better when the manufacturer leads it.
 Most distributors are relieved.